Structure and agency: Pierre Bourdieu

 Pierre Bourdieu (1930–2002) was a French theorist who presented his theory of practice on the dichotomic understanding of the relation between agency and structure in a great number of publications, beginning with An Outline of the Theory of Practice in 1972, where he presented the concept of habitus.
 His book Distinction: A Social Critique of the Judgement of Taste (1979), was named as one of the 20th century's 10 most important works of sociology by the International Sociological Association.

 The key concepts in Bourdieu's work are habitus, field, and capital.
 The agent is socialized in a "field", an evolving set of roles and relationships in a social domain, where various forms of "capital" such as prestige or financial resources are at stake.
 As the agent accommodates to their roles and relationships in the context of their position in the field, they internalize relationships and expectations for operating in that domain.
 These internalized relationships and habitual expectations and relationships form, over time, the habitus.

 Bourdieu's work attempts to reconcile structure and agency, as external structures are internalized into the habitus while the actions of the agent externalize interactions between actors into the social relationships in the field.
 Bourdieu's theory, therefore, is a dialectic between "externalizing the internal", and "internalizing the external".

 Berger and Luckmann

 Peter L. Berger and Thomas Luckmann in their Social Construction of Reality (1966) saw the relationship between structure and agency as dialectical.
 Society forms the individuals who create society – forming a continuous loop.

 James Coleman

 The sociologist James Samuel Coleman famously diagramed the link between macrosociological phenomena and individual behaviour in what is commonly referred to as Coleman's Boat.
 A macro-level phenomenon is described as instigating particular actions by individuals, which results in a subsequent macro-level phenomenon.
 In this way, individual action is taken in reference to a macro-sociological structure, and that action (by many individuals) results in change to that macro-structure.
-He had a behavior issue in many fields of his mind and this caused him to "go crazy" as his colleges said and he later died to leaping of a building in efforts to escape authorities.